What I use to Photograph, Edit, and Print From Home

 You need to get the biggest, highest resolution image you can depending on the size of prints you want to make.
 I chose to use 11″x14″ as my largest print size so my DSLR camera works just fine.
 (This printer can go as large as 13″x19″.)
 If you are using a scanner, scan at 300dpi or more.

-Obviously when editing the goal is to get your image file to look as close to the original work of art as possible, but with the over saturation of the inks from this printer, you’ll likely have to make your image brighter than you’re comfortable with while editing.
-Which is why proofing is so important.
+Obviously when editing the goal is to get your image file to look as close to the original work of art as possible, but with the over-saturation of the inks from this printer, you’ll likely have to make your image brighter than you’re comfortable with while editing.
+This is why proofing is so important.

 Even then, your prints might not look exactly like your work of art.
 I was beating my head against a wall trying to get a 100% match, sometimes you have to settle with near-perfect.